 Identified only as cDa29, the scientists finally found this woman two years ago, but they’ve been searching for more than 25 year – and think there are more tetrachromats like her out there.

-In other words having an extra cone cell does not in reality appear to impart super-vision.
-What is known is that the mothers and daughters of colour blind men have three normal cones and one mutant cone, so that makes it a tad easier to find women who have four cones.
+In other words, having an extra cone cell does not appear to impart super-vision.
+What is known is that the mothers and daughters of colour blind men have three normal cones and one mutant cone.
+That makes it a tad easier to find women who have four cones.
 However, when tested, it was found that their colour vision was not enhanced in any way, so clearly the fourth cone cell was not functioning.

 Is that the end-game?

 The history here is that back in 1948 a Dutch scientist named HL de Vries first suggested that having four cones might be a possibility in humans.

 de Vries was studying colour blind men.
 They have two normal cones and one faulty one that makes it hard to distinguish between red-green.
 When tested, he found that they needed to add more green or red to be able to match a mixture of both to yellow.
 He was curious, so he also tested the daughter of one.
 She had normal three cone sight and was not red-green colour blind, but curiously enough still needed more green or red to make the blend match a yellow.

 What was going on?

 Colour blindness only affected the men and not the women in families because daughters obtained three normal cones via their mothers.
 However, they also inherited one extra mutant but faulty fourth cone from their father – they had four cones, not three.
 This then led him to speculate that they might be seeing more than those of us with just three cones.
 (You can find this speculation buried within his paper).

 In the 1980s a chap called John Mollon of Cambridge University found this obscure reference and decided to test it with a variation of the de Vries test.
 After no results, he concluded that the fourth cone was not active.